robotology/whole-body-controllers/README.md

   | iCubGazeboV2_5 |[model.urdf](https://github.com/robotology/icub-models/blob/master/iCub/robots/iCubGazeboV2_5/model.urdf)|
   | icubGazeboSim |[model.urdf](https://github.com/robotology/yarp-wholebodyinterface/blob/master/app/robots/icubGazeboSim/model.urdf) |

 - if all the required dependencies are correctly installed and configured, just clone this repository on your pc.
 No further actions are required.
 An alternative is to install this repository through the `robotology-superbuild`.
-It is required to enable the option `ROBOTOLOGY_ENABLE_DYNAMICS`. **Important:** it is necessary to set the
+It is required to enable the option `ROBOTOLOGY_ENABLE_DYNAMICS`.

 ## Structure of the repo